neursh/open-meteo-dart/README.md

 # Open-Meteo API SDK
 A simple, fast, asynchronous Dart/Flutter package for accessing the Open-Meteo API.

-All features from the [Open-Meteo API](https://open-meteo.com/en/features) are implemented (some limited).
+All features from the [Open-Meteo API](https://open-meteo.com/en/features) have been implemented (some are limited).
 Be sure to read Open Meteo's [Terms of Use](https://open-meteo.com/en/terms/) before using this package in your project.

 ## Top Contributors